macropin/django-registration/docs/quickstart.rst

 templates should simply output plain text rather than HTML.

-To make use of the views from ``django.contrib.auth`` (which are set up for you by the default URLConf mentioned above), you will also need to create the templates required by those views.
+To make use of the views from ``django.contrib.auth`` (which are set up for you by the default URLconf mentioned above), you will also need to create the templates required by those views.
 Consult `the documentation for Django's authentication system
 <http://docs.djangoproject.com/en/dev/topics/auth/#django.contrib.auth.views.login>`_